tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/store-data/environment-variables.md

 ## Access Environment Variables
-After you have imported the `os` (or `Sys`) library, you can easily assign the value of the environment variable (`VARIABLE_NAME`) to a variable.
-Subsequently, you can re-use the variable throughout the script, for example for API authentication purposes.
+Use the code snippets below to easily assign the value of the environment variable (`VARIABLE_NAME`) to a variable to be used in Python or R. Subsequently, you can re-use that variable throughout the script, for example for API authentication purposes.

 {{% codeblock %}}